nikhilbasavappa/nikhilbasavappa.github.io/_pages/research.md

 > Weather shocks pose severe risks to agricultural communities in India.
 Information
 > on how to mitigate their effects, however, can be difficult to access, as it spreads slowly
 > through potentially sparse and distant social networks.
 Using novel cellphone mobility
-> data merged with over 1.5 million calls to India’s national agricultural helpline, we doc-
+> data merged with over 1.5 million calls to India’s national agricultural helpline, we doc
 > ument three patterns.
 First, mobility in rural India is severely constrained: over 75%
 > of areas exhibit primarily local travel.
 Second, we examine how mobility and helpline
 > calls correlate with climate shocks—heatwaves and extended droughts.
-While mobil-
+While mobil
 > ity increases during heatwaves, helpline calls decline.
 Third, this relationship varies
 > systematically with baseline mobility levels: the negative association between climate
 > shocks and calls is significantly weaker in low-mobility areas across multiple measures of